 Katie Haseeb: My advice would be to follow your passion where it takes you.
 You may or may not make a lot of money as an artist.
 Both are okay- your worth is not tied to a prestigious career or how much money you make.
 Your success as an artist is not tied to a paycheck.
 There’s no shame in working a job to financially support yourself and having art be your side gig.
 There’s no shame in having art as your main gig.
 Choose the path that works for you, and always put your full trust in Allah.

-If you’d love to purchase some of Katie Haseeb’s work, make sure to visit her store.
+If you’d love to view more of Katie Haseeb’s work, make sure to visit her website.

 TMWT is an online media platform spotlighting the stories of Muslim women of the past and present.
 We aim to be one of the most authoritative and informative guides to what is happening in the world of Muslim women.
 We hope to cover key issues, spark debates, progressive ideas and provocative topics to get the Muslim world talking.
 We want to set agendas and explore ideas to improve the lives and wellbeing of Muslim Women.